mongodb/mongo-rust-driver/src/test/spec/json/server-discovery-and-monitoring/README.rst

 Mocking
 ~~~~~~~

-Drivers should be able to test their server discovery and monitoring logic
+Drivers should be able to test their server discovery and monitoring logic without
-without any network I/O, by parsing ismaster and application error from the
+any network I/O, by parsing hello (or legacy hello) and application error from the
 test file and passing them into the driver code.
 Parts of the client and
 monitoring code may need to be mocked or subclassed to achieve this.
 `A reference implementation for PyMongo 3.10.1 is available here